 • Rewarding success and making failure acceptable: make risk-taking possible.

 Building intrapreneurship programs, however, will require more than reading a book on the subject.
 Nevertheless, this is currently the best book to get you started on your journey as an intrapreneur or as a leader of intrapreneurs.
 In particular, readers should not overlook the ample collection of case studies thoughtfully assembled by Dr. Haller.
 The case study approach is a brilliant strategy used by Dr. Haller to illustrate the inevitable overlapping intersection of intrapreneurship with planning, management, innovation, communication and leadership.

 As noted above, one of the keys to a successful “building program” for intrapreneurship is to ensure that individuals never feel excluded from the process.
 This starts with the formative stages when everyone is learning about what an intrapreneurship program is in the most practical terms.
 While a book might not be enough by itself, it will nevertheless be ideal if everyone reads the book as a way of providing a common starting point.
-This is especially doable with “Intrapreneurship: The Secret to Success” because it is available in both a paperback and Amazon Kindle version.
+This is especially doable with “Intrapreneurship: Ignite Innovation!” because it is available in both a paperback and Amazon Kindle version.
 Let the building process begin.